jasmine-1337/jasmine-1337/README.md

   </a>
 </div>

 ## Welcome to my GitHub.
-My name is Kimiko, it's lovely seeing you here!
+My name is Kimiko, it's lovely to see you here!

 ---